 - Genetic Epilepsies with Febrile Seizures Plus.

-- Consideration of seizure evolution to bilateral convulsive seizures should be made and any focal features on history or examination should prompt neuro-imaging.
+- Focal epilepsy with exclusion of patients with seizure evolution to bilateral convulsive.
+Any focal features on history or examination should prompt neuro-imaging.

 - Usually normal background, with generalized spike and wave or generalised polyspike and wave.